Mayville High School, Southsea: Performing Arts

 Mayville High School runs dedicated departments for Drama, Music, and Dance, and has facilities on the school premises for rehearsals and performances.
-Pupils can take one-to-one classes with singing, acting, and public speaking mentors, and have the opportunity to work collaboratively within Mayville's orchestra, choir, or band.
-Every year, Mayville pupils can participate in Rock Challenge.
+Pupils have opportunities for one-to-one classes in singing, acting, and public speaking, as well as collaborative work in Mayville's orchestra, choir, or band.
+Every year, Mayville pupils can participate in the Rock Challenge.

-The school launched their Mayville Academy of Performing Arts (abbreviated to MAPA) in April 2018.
-The academy offers courses in Dance, Singing, Drama and Technical Theatre, all of which conclude in stage performances for parents in the school's theatre studios, or for the wider public at nearby venues like The Kings Theatre and Portsmouth Guildhall.
+The school launched the Mayville Academy of Performing Arts (MAPA) in April 2018.
+The academy offers courses in Dance, Singing, Drama, and Technical Theatre, all of which conclude in stage performances for parents in the school's theatre studios, or for the wider public at nearby venues like The Kings Theatre and Portsmouth Guildhall.

 A number of Mayville High School pupils have gained LAMDA qualifications, and performed at a professional level in West End productions.

 Sports

 Mayville's sports facilities encompass athletics, badminton, cricket, football, gymnastics, netball, rounders, rugby, swimming, tennis, trampolining, and volleyball.
-These facilities include a 20-acre field in Southsea, where the school's rugby, football, and cricket teams practice and play.
+Included among these facilities is a 20-acre field in Southsea, used for rugby, football, and cricket practices and matches.

-Internal sporting competitions take place between Mayville's three houses: ‘Austen’, ‘Cavell’, and ‘Nelson’.
+Internal sporting competitions take place between Mayville's three houses: Austen, Cavell, and Nelson.
 Mayville also competes with other schools on both a local and county-wide level.

 The Mayville Sports Academy offers extra-curricular opportunities to pupils who want to improve their fitness, skills, and teamwork.
 The academy runs a number of summer courses.

-Catchment area and transport

-Mayville High School's catchment area is typically wide.
-A fleet of minibuses pick up pupils from Horndean, Portsmouth Harbour railway station, the Gosport Ferry, and the Hovercraft.
-Pupils living outside Portsmouth can use Lucketts' Student City Link coaches.
-Mayville has pupils who travel back and forth from the Isle of Wight each day.